 Splash around South Bank

-Supersize screen time at The Cube
+Supersize science time at The Cube

-If you’ve got some science fans on your hands, head to the Cube.
+For scientifically inclined kids, you can’t go past the Cube.
 It’s free, open daily and is one of the world’s largest digital interactive learning and display spaces.
 Like the sides of a cube, there are six zones, including the Data Wall, the Physics Playroom and the Virtual Reef.
 Even if your kids aren’t into science (yet), they’ll be wowed by the Cube’s enormous scale and interactive experiences.

-Hop down the river
+Take a ferry cruise down the river

 Cruise along the Brisbane River on the free inner-city CityHopper ferry.
 It’s super fun for the kids and it won’t cost a cent.
 The nifty cruise between the city and New Farm has eight hop-on, hop-off stops, and runs every half an hour, every day.

-Go sky high at Mt Coot-tha
+Go sky high at Mount Coot-tha

 - Eat Street Northshore opens in new window: Find affordable eats for even the fussiest family members at this fairy-lit weekend wonderland of food stalls and entertainment.
 Free entry for kids under 12.